wcchin/geoinformatic2026/markdown/About.md

-At Geoinformatics 2026, we welcome contributions on a range of topics, including but not limited to:
+> ###  Geo-Innovations for a Sustainable and Resilient Society
+>

-- GIS and remote sensing for resilient cities
+> - GIS and remote sensing for resilient cities
-- Spatial big data and high-performance computing for geospatial applications
+> - Spatial big data and high-performance computing for geospatial applications
-- Geospatial artificial intelligence (GeoAI)
+> - Geospatial artificial intelligence (GeoAI)
-- Digital twins of physical and/or built environments
+> - Digital twins of physical and/or built environments
-- Geospatial innovation for international trade, supply chain, and maritime applications
+> - Geospatial innovation for international trade, supply chain, and maritime applications
-- Public health and spatial epidemiology
+> - Public health and spatial epidemiology
-- Human dynamics and interactions in a changing environment
+> - Human dynamics and interactions in a changing environment
-- Climate change and natural disasters
+> - Climate change and natural disasters
-- Sustainable transportation and mobility
+> - Sustainable transportation and mobility
-- 2D-3D geospatial data fusion
+> - 2D-3D geospatial data fusion
-- Advanced GIScience theory and geospatial method development
+> - Advanced GIScience theory and geospatial method development
-- Ethical considerations of geospatial machine learning and artificial intelligence
+> - Ethical considerations of geospatial machine learning and artificial intelligence